-The Securities are expected to be rated BB by S&P Global Ratings France SAS. ("S&P") and BB+ by Fitch France S.A.S. ("Fitch").
+The Securities are expected to be rated BB+ by S&P Global Ratings France SAS. ("S&P") and Ba1 by Moody's France SAS ("Moody's").
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the assigning rating organisation.
-Each of S&P and Fitch is established in the European Union and is included in the list of credit rating agencies registered in accordance with Regulation (EC) No. 1060/2009 on Credit Rating Agencies, as amended by Regulation (EU) No. 513/2011 (the "CRA Regulation").
+S&P and Moody's are established in the European Union and are included in the list of credit rating agencies registered in accordance with Regulation (EC) No. 1060/2009 on Credit Rating Agencies, as amended by Regulation (EU) No. 513/2011 (the "CRA Regulation").
 This list is available on the ESMA website.

-The Securities have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act"), or any U.S. State securities laws and, unless so registered, may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons as defined in Regulation S under the Securities Act, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act
+The Securities have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act"), or any U.S. State securities laws and, unless so registered, may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons as defined in Regulation S under the Securities Act, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.